andreffs18/andreffs18.github.io/content/blog/2015-12-10-get-paid-for-pooping/index.md

 ## NFC Tag

-I just wanted to have one tag, which I would tap with my phone and make the POST request to the Zapier wehbook.
+I just wanted to have one tag, which I would tap with my phone and make the POST request to the Zapier webhook.

 So, I just end up creating a new task on "NFC Tools" app that would make an HTTP Post request to Zapier with the expected `event_value`.